bigFin/Prismatic/README.md

 * **PCB assembly**

 # What's here for me?
-## DIY - Prismatic is going open-source, check back soon for
+## DIY - Prismatic is going open-source, check back soon for:
-* Code for sheculing interface built on NodeMCU
+* Code for an advanced sheculing interface (built on NodeMCU)
 * PCB schematics and layouts (Eagle)
 * Bill of materials
 * Design of experiments: CCRD, RSM